 Many people work as superusers only.
 This is not recommended and can lead to serious security issues.
-It’s recommended to create separate users to run your application.
-In PostgreSQL you can create a new user using the
+I recommend creating separate users to run your application.
+In PostgreSQL, you can create a new user using the

 CREATE USER or the

 CREATE ROLE command.
 The difference between these two options is that

 In this example, you’ll create a “demo” user, as shown in the next listing: